danny-avila/LibreChat/README.md

 > **Warning**

 >  This is a work in progress.
 I'm building this in public.
+FYI there is still a lot of tech debt to cleanup.
 You can follow the progress here or on my [Linkedin](https://www.linkedin.com/in/danny-avila).

 Here are my recently completed and planned features: